ai4er-cdt/OTP/ACCESS/README.md

 ### Notebooks

--`data_retrieval.ipynb` is used to retrieve ACCESS data from the `data/` folder, preprocess input variables, and calculate the MOC.
+- `data_retrieval.ipynb` is used to retrieve ACCESS data from the `data/` folder, preprocess input variables, and calculate the MOC.
 These Xarray dataarrays are then saved to the `processed_data/` folder.
 - `models.ipynb` is used to construct and fit machine learning models in order to produce the results presented in Section **blah** of our final report.
 Models include (regularised) linear regression, multi-layer perceptrons, echo state networks, gaussaian process regression, and XGBoost.
 Data required to run this notebook is produced by the `data_retrieval.ipynb` notebook.